axondeepseg/axondeepseg/docs/source/documentation.rst

 Syntax
 ~~~~~~

-The script to launch in called **axondeepseg_morphometrics**.
+The script to launch is called **axondeepseg_morphometrics**.
 It has several arguments.

 **Required arguments:**